truenas/documentation/content/References/ZFSPrimer.md

 * [A Closer Look at ZFS, Vdevs and Performance](https://constantin.glez.de/2010/06/04/a-closer-look-zfs-vdevs-and-performance/)

 {{< hint warning >}}
-RAID and disk redundancy are not a substitue for a reilable backup strategy.
+RAID and disk redundancy are not a substitute for a reliable backup strategy.
 Bad things happen and a good backup strategy is still required to protect valuable data.
 Configuring TrueNAS with periodic snapshots and automated replication is strongly recommended as part of a ZFS snapshot backup strategy.
 {{< /hint >}}